EmmanuelAzu/Snake-Game-in-Javascript/README.md

 ---

 ## License
-*(Optionally specify a license here; e.g., MIT, Apache, etc.)*
-This project is released under the [MIT License](LICENSE).
 You’re free to use, modify, and distribute it as you wish.

 ---